SS Catalina: World War II troop ferry

-Retirement and abandonment in Ensenada
+Retirement, abandonment, and fate

-By the early 1970s, smaller, faster vessels made it difficult for Catalina to compete for passenger traffic, and she was retired from passenger service in 1975.
+By the early 1970s, smaller, faster vessels made it difficult for Catalina to compete for passenger traffic, and she was retired from service in 1975.

-In 1977 Catalina was bought at auction for $70,000 by real estate developer Hymie Singer.
-He bought the ship as a Valentine's Day gift for his wife and the steamship was moved for several years between Newport Beach, San Diego, Santa Monica Bay and Long Beach.
-At one point, there was a proposal for Catalina to ferry tourists up the Nile River, but her 21 feet of draft was too deep for the river.
+In 1977 Catalina was bought at auction for $70,000 by real estate developer Hymie Singer as a Valentine's Day gift for his wife.
+The ship was moved for several years between Newport Beach, San Diego, Santa Monica Bay, and Long Beach.
+At one point, there was a proposal for her to ferry tourists up the Nile River, but her 21 feet of draft was too deep for the river.
 As the ship bounced from one port to another, one writer noted: "Twice she broke free of her moorings in Long Beach and once nearly hit a tanker; it was as if the ship was rebelling against her fate, having gone from being a source of pride to an embarrassment to a naval hazard."

-In 1985 Singer moved the ship to Ensenada, Baja California, where she became the focus of a series of unsuccessful business ventures, including a floating discothèque and the Catalina Bar and Grill.
-In late 1997 Catalina escaped her moorings and grounded on a sandbar in Ensenada Harbor.
-Since then, Catalina remained half-submerged and stuck in the mud in the harbor.
-After years of neglect, Catalina was badly decayed and rusted and had been stripped by looters and vandals.
+In 1985 Singer moved Catalina to Ensenada, Baja California, where she became the focus of a series of unsuccessful business ventures, including a floating discothèque and the Catalina Bar and Grill.
+In late 1997 the ship escaped her moorings and grounded on a sandbar in Ensenada Harbor.
+She remained half-submerged and stuck.
+After years of neglect, she was badly decayed and rusted and had been stripped by looters and vandals.
+Preservationists had sought since the late 1990s to raise funds to return Catalina to Los Angeles for restoration, but she was finally broken up starting in January 2009 and completed by late 2009 or early 2010.

-The ship was featured in Visiting... with Huell Howser Episode 736.

-Historic recognition and preservation efforts
+Historic recognition

 Catalina was recognized as a Los Angeles Historic-Cultural Monument (LAHCM #213) by the city's Cultural Heritage Commission, and was a California Historical Landmark.
 She was listed on the National Register of Historic Places in 1976.

-Preservationists had sought since the late 1990s to raise funds to return Catalina to Los Angeles for restoration.
-Others had opposed raising the ship, saying, "It's like digging up grandma and putting her at the head of the table."
+The ship was featured in Visiting... with Huell Howser Episode 736.

 The California Historical Landmark marker at Port of Los Angeles, Berth 96 reads: